 The StingRay industrial Parts Washer with the Power Blast Manifold is a superior cleaning mechanism.
+A manifold is the part of the machine where the spray nozzles are mounted and the manifold's function is to distribute the large volume of cleaning solution to each nozzle evenly.
 Compared to the fixed spray manifolds used in the majority of other parts cleaning systems, the power blast manifold and non-synchronous turntable rotation is a better cleaning method.
 The StingRay Power Wash process outperforms all other parts washing systems with shorter cleaning cycles and yields cleaner parts.

 A critical factor used in the StingRay washer is the oscillating solution delivery system (Power Blast Manifold) that is non-synchronous to the rotation of the turntable.
-This oscillating solution delivery mechanism assures that the blasted solution reaches all areas of a wash load that are otherwise blinded to stationary manifolds used in jet spray washers.
-The oscillating manifold sweeps back and forth through a 40 degree arc that penetrates the wash load at a variety of angles.
-Additionally, each time the rotating turntable load passes the manifold nozzles, it is blasted at a new angle.
+This oscillating manifold assures that the blasted solution reaches all areas of a wash load that are otherwise blinded to stationary manifolds used in jet spray washers.
+The oscillating manifold sweeps back and forth through a 40 degree arc penetrating the wash load at many angles.
+Each time the rotating turntable load passes the manifold nozzles, it is blasted at a new angle.
 These multiple angles of attack, clean all areas of the wash load.
 Deep cleaning of the wash load is accomplished with internal areas coming clean just like outside surfaces.
-Overall, the oscillating solution delivery system of a StingRay far exceeds the cleaning capability of a fixed spray angle yielding faster more thorough parts cleaning cycles.
+Overall, the oscillating manifold system of a StingRay far exceeds the cleaning capability of a fixed spray angle yielding faster more thorough parts cleaning cycles.
 All StingRay Parts Washers utilize the Power Blast Manifold (PBM).